xarray-contrib/pint-xarray/blogpost.md

 Out: {'units': <Unit('second')>}
 ```

-This allows us to provide conveniently wrapped versions of common xarray methods like .sel, so that you can still select subsets of data in a unit-aware fashion like this:
+This allows us to provide conveniently wrapped versions of common xarray methods like `.sel`, so that you can still select subsets of data in a unit-aware fashion like this:

 ```python
 distance.pint.sel(time=200 * pint.Unit('milliseconds'))